adastackio/adastack.io/README.md

 Adastack is an open-source Cardano explorer with 100+ pages of resources and tools.

-The website's purpose is to showcase projects in the quickly-growing Cardano ecosystem.
+The website's purpose is to showcase the quickly-growing Cardano ecosystem.

 Please feel free to contribute!